GusBricker/dynamo-store/README.md

         :param path: JSON Path of this object when it is used in a shard, note: see jsonpath-ng for documentation on jsonpath.
         :param shards: Items to shard out to other tables in this object.
         :param region: AWS region for table.
+        :param ignore_paths: Paths to ignore during encryption/decryption, can be regexes
         """

     def read_path(self, primary_key, path, config_loader=None):